 David B. Smith

-David regularly advises clients on a variety of employment-related issues, including human resources policies and procedures, severance agreements, audits, non-competition agreements, and regulatory issues.
-His clients include leading companies in the technology, financial services and retail sectors.
+David also regularly advises clients on a variety of employment-related issues, including human resources policies and procedures, restrictive covenants, misappropriation of trade secrets, separation agreements, employee hiring and termination, internal investigations, leave laws, and reasonable accommodations.

 During law school, David participated in the University of Virginia School of Law's Employment Law Clinic.
 Prior to law school, David worked as a litigation paralegal for two law firms in Washington D.C.